Table of Contents

 - Being immobile for a long time after a surgery, which causes blood to pool and clot in your lower extremities

-- Having a condition that increases likelihood of clotting, such as cancer or pregnancy
+- Having a condition that increases the likelihood of clotting, such as cancer or pregnancy

 - Taking certain medications